 My works occupies the intersection of creative practice and research.
 Years of designing and delivering community based participatory projects has prepared me for working alongside academics on participatory research projects, particularly those incorporating creative methods.
-My writing and research experience, developed as a collections curator in the GLAM sector has helped me hone the communications skills required to contribute to research design, delivery, and sharing.
+My writing and research experience, developed as a collections curator in the galleries, libraries and museum (GLAM) sector has helped me hone the communications skills required to contribute to research design, delivery, and sharing.

 Below are some of the research projects I have been involved with.
 My published texts are listed here.